Opportunities in the Mordecai Lab

 Contact Erin Mordecai for information about conducting research in the lab as an undergraduate, graduate student, or postdoc.

 Prospective postdocs: Please send a CV and brief statement of interests and background to Erin Mordecai: emordeca@stanford.edu.
+Consider applying for postdoctoral fellowships available through the King Center on Global Development, the Center for Human and Planetary Health, and the Institute for Human-Centered Artificial Intelligence.

 Stanford undergrads: We have positions available to work in the lab and on mathematical modeling projects.
 Please apply through the Biology Department’s B-SURP summer internship program or through the Major Grants program.